-Miles Fuemmeler, 1, was diagnosed with hepatoblastoma — a rare liver cancer — after doctors found a softball-sized tumor on his liver in June 2018.
+Miles Fuemmeler was diagnosed with hepatoblastoma — a rare liver cancer — after doctors found a softball-sized tumor on his liver in June 2018.

-He is currently undergoing multiple rounds of chemotherapy at Children’s Hospital to shrink the tumor before it is removed.
+He underwent multiple rounds of chemotherapy at Children’s Hospital to shrink the tumor before it was removed.

-During his visits, Miles enjoys spending time with child life specialist Leah Hoelscher and nurse Jessica Peterson, but his favorite activity is riding through the hallways inside a wagon pulled by his mom, Kendra.
+During his visits, Miles enjoyed spending time with Child Life specialist Leah Hoelscher and nurse Jessica Peterson, but his favorite activity was riding through the hallways inside a wagon pulled by his mom, Kendra.

 “He loves to lay back, relax and wave at everyone we pass,” Kendra said.
 “By now, a lot of people know him and will say, ‘Hi, Miles!’ when they see us.
 If someone doesn’t immediately wave back, Miles will keep waving until they do.”

-During a recent ride through the Children’s Hospital lobby, a man was so moved by Miles’ friendliness that he bought him a stuffed animal from the gift shop.
-Today, the “PAW Patrol” dog rides shotgun next to Miles in the wagon as he continues his treatment and waves goodbye to cancer.
+During one ride through the Children’s Hospital lobby, a man was so moved by Miles’ friendliness that he bought him a stuffed animal from the gift shop.
+From that day on, the “PAW Patrol” dog rode shotgun next to Miles in the wagon as he continued his treatment and waved goodbye to cancer.